quidphp/project/README.md

 4. Please delete the test suite files once the run has been successful.

 ### Known issue
-- On some setup, you will need to add your domain to the system hosts file.
+- On some setup, you may need to add your domain to the system hosts file.
 If not, some assertions involving curl may fail.
 - On Windows, you will need to add *lower_case_table_names* = 2 in your database configuration file (my.cnf).
 The table and column names need to be stored in their natural case.